Terrorism in Yemen: US Embassy

-On September 17, 2008, Al-Qaeda militants attacked the US Embassy in Sana'a.
+On September 17, 2008, Al-Qaeda militants attacked the US Embassy in Sanaa.
 20 people were killed, including six militants, six policemen and seven civilians.
 One American was also among those killed.

 Attacks on tourists

 A suicide bomber killed eight Spanish tourists and their two Yemeni drivers in Ma'rib on July 2, 2007.
 On January 18, 2008, Al-Qaeda militants opened fire on a convoy of tourists in Hadhramaut, killing two Belgian tourists, two Yemenis, the tourists' driver and their guide.
 In March 2009, four South Korean tourists and their local Yemeni guide were killed.
 Two attackers also died.

 UAE-run secret prisons

 In the name of punishment, Yemenis are tortured at the hands of Houthis and Saudi Arabia-led military.
 According to a report published by the Associated Press, the United Arab Emirates runs a network of secret prisons across southern Yemen, where several hundreds of Yemenis on suspicion of being al-Qaida or Islamic State militants are held.

 According to former detainees, families of prisoners, civil rights lawyers and Yemeni military officials, there are at least 18 lock-ups hidden away in military bases, air and seaports, the basements of private villas and even a nightclub.
 Prisoners are held without any charges, with the Yemeni government having no control over these UAE-run prisons.

 Beir Ahmed prison in the southern city of Aden is one such prison, where detainees are tortured and sexually assaulted by the UAE officers.
 Prisoners are electrocuted by their genitals and rocks are hung from their testicles.
 They are also sexually violated with wooden and steel poles.
 In March 2018, Emirati officers blind-folded and handcuffed all the detainees of Beir Ahmed prison and made them stand under the sun until noon.
 The detainees were asked to undress and lie down with their legs spread open.
 The Emirati forces then touched their genitals and probed their rectums in search of mobile phones.